 ARTICLE XIV.
 UNPAID LEAVE

-At his/her request, a House Officer may be granted a leave of absence without pay at the discretion of his/her Program Director.
+At their request, a House Officer may be granted a leave of absence without pay at the discretion of their Program Director.

-A House Officer who is unable to work because he/she is needed to care for a seriously ill family member will be granted an unpaid leave of absence for up to twelve (12) weeks every twelve (12) months.
-The twelve (12) weeks is reduced by any Serious Illness or Child Care leaves of absence taken in the previous twelve (12) months.
-For this purpose, "family member" is defined as the House Officer's spouse or domestic partner with whom the House Officer shares living accommodations and expenses; and, without regard to their place of residence, the child, sibling, parent, grandparent, or other related individual whose care is the responsibility of the House Officer, spouse or domestic partner.
+A House Officer who is unable to work because they are needed to care for a seriously ill family member will be granted an unpaid leave of absence for up to twelve (12) weeks every twelve (12) months.
+The twelve (12) weeks is reduced by any paid Caregiver, Serious Illness, Maternity or Parental leaves of absence taken in the previous twelve (12) months.
+For this purpose, "family member" is defined as the House Officer's spouse or other qualified adult as defined by University policy; and, without regard to their place of residence, the child, sibling, parent, grandparent, or other related individual whose care is the responsibility of the House Officer, spouse or other qualified adult.

-Subject to and consistent with the Group Health Insurance Plan and Group Dental Assistance Plan, coverage, including University contributions, will be continued for up to twelve (12) weeks in each twelve (12) month period for House Officers during Child Care, and Family Care Leave
+Subject to and consistent with the Group Health Insurance Plan and Group Dental Assistance Plan, coverage, including University contributions, will be continued for up to twelve (12) weeks in each twelve (12) month period for House Officers during Family Medical Care Leave

-Unless mutually agreed otherwise by the parties, the twelve (12) month period referenced in Family Care Leave and Benefit Continuation will be the period beginning each July 1 and continuing through the following June 30.
+Unless mutually agreed otherwise by the parties, the twelve (12) month period referenced in Family Medical Care Leave and Benefit Continuation will be an annual twelve (12) consecutive calendar month period commencing on the House Officer's date of hire.

-When medically necessary, Family Care Leave may be taken on an intermittent or reduced effort basis, provided, however, the House Officer shall: a) make all reasonable efforts to schedule any required treatment(s) so as not to unduly disrupt the department's operations and, b) notify the Department as far in advance as possible.
-The total time off shall not exceed the limits described in Family Care Leave Information.
+When medically necessary, Family Medical Care Leave may be taken on an intermittent or reduced effort basis, provided, however, the House Officer shall: a) make all reasonable efforts to schedule any required treatment(s) so as not to unduly disrupt the Department's operations and, b) notify the Department as far in advance as possible.
+The total time off shall not exceed the limits described in this Article.

 House Officers taking leaves on a reduced or intermittent basis may be reassigned to other assignments similar to the ones held before the leave which better accommodate leave taken on a reduced or intermittent basis.
 No reassignment shall result in a reduction of wages or benefit(s) levels which were in place prior to the leave.

-Upon return from, or completion of, the first twelve (12) weeks of a Child Care, or Family Care Leave, the House Officer will immediately resume his/her assignment at the level prior to the leave.
+Upon return from, or completion of, the first twelve (12) weeks of a Family Care Leave, the House Officer will immediately resume their assignment at the level prior to the leave.